dhis2/design-system/molecules/comment.md

 The display state is used to display a saved comment.
 Display comments display metadata about the comment, the comment content and additional actions.

 #### Actions
-Default actions are provided, such as like, edit, delete.
+Default actions are provided, such as like, reply, edit and delete.
 Some actions are only available to the owner of the comment: edit and delete.

 Custom actions can be included in display comments.
 Ensure that actions relate directly to the comment.
 Do not place actions inside a display comment that relate to the whole page or another component.